 New Single Out Now - Rekindled Systems - Released 4 Dec 2020

 Allara’s approach to music is inspirational to other musicians and First Nations people.
 Finishing her Bachelor of Music Performance in 2016, she kicked off her music career accompanying Archie Roach at the Sydney Opera House, at the time being the youngest on stage at 22 years old.
-It has been a huge year for Allara (2019), starting off by receiving the International Women's Day First Peoples Emerging Artist Fellowship supported by Helen Marcou from Bakehouse Studios and Briggs from Bad Apples Music.
-She has performed across multiple states in so-called Australia and was a nominee on the Longlist for the Corner Award 2019.
+Last year was huge for Allara, she started off by receiving the International Women's Day First Peoples Emerging Artist Fellowship supported by Helen Marcou from Bakehouse Studios and Briggs from Bad Apples Music.
+She performed across multiple states and collaborated with numerous First Nations artists across Australia and was a nominee on the Longlist for the Corner Award 2019.
 Ending the year as a nominee for The Music Victoria Awards 2019: Archie Roach Foundation Award for Emerging Talent, Allara is on the cusp of a brilliant career and a must-see artist in 2020.

 ‘BEAUTIFUL SUNSHINE’ Documentary